 Question: Could you please describe or take us through the process of “hovering over” a URL or link in such a way that supposedly ‘reveals’ its true source or identity.
-I have tried it but nothing happens … the URL’s clothing invariably remains implacably and firmly in place, covering the naked body lurking beneath.
+I have tried it but nothing happens… the URL’s clothing invariably remains implacably and firmly in place, covering the naked body lurking beneath.

+There are several ways to hide where links go.
+But the good news is, the most common approaches are the simplest to detect.
 There are several ways to look at a link (both in email and on webpages) before you click on it to make sure it is what it claims to be.

 So let’s go about disrobing those cloaked links.